learningequality/kolibri/docs/user/facility_admin.rst

 Coach View
 ~~~~~~~~~~

-As Facility Admin you have access to the same Kolibri **Coach** view as the :doc:`coach` in your facility.
+As an Admin you have access to the same Kolibri **Coach** view as the :doc:`coach` in your facility.

 .. image:: img/coach-home.png
   :alt: coach view as facility admin